jesselessa/Jeanne/README.md

 ## Contributing

-- If you're interested in contributing, explore the project's structure in the HTML, CSS, and JavaScript files.
+- If you're interested in contributing, explore the project structure in the HTML, CSS, and JavaScript files.
 - Feel free to make improvements, fix bugs, or suggest new features.

 ## Stay updated

-To stay updated with the latest changes, you can pull the latest changes from the repository : `git pull origin main`
+To stay updated with the latest changes, you can pull them from the repository : `git pull origin main`

 ## Contact